 8:00-I go for a walk.
 Sunny mornings are just the best, aren’t they?

 8:30-I’m back home.
-Mr. FG and Joshua head out for a walk/run together, and I do some calisthenic exercises (these vary from day to day.)
+I do some calisthenic exercises (these vary from day to day.)

 I have some spinach that needs using, so I make a green yogurt smoothie for breakfast (homemade yogurt, berries, bananas, and spinach).

 9:00-We all gather in the living room for some reading.